executors/executors/wording_front_matter.md

 // Blue: proposed by P0443.
 Teal: possible extensions.
 ```

-## Executors Create Work
+## Executors Execute Work

 Executors provide a uniform interface for work creation by abstracting
 underlying resources where work physically executes.
 The previous code
 example's underlying resource was a thread pool.
 Other examples include SIMD
 units, GPU runtimes, or simply the current thread.
 In general, we call such
 resources **execution contexts**.
 The purpose of executors is to be uniform,
-lightweight handles to execution contexts which may be inefficient, inconvenient,
+lightweight handles to execution contexts which may be inefficient,
-or impossible to access directly.
+inconvenient, or impossible to access directly.
+Uniformity enables
+programmer control over where work executes, even work created
+indirectly behind library interfaces.

 The basic executor interface is the `execute` function through which clients
 execute work: